lftcm2023/lftcm2023_source/user_repo_source/README.md

    to fetch the `mathematics_in_lean` repository and open it up in VS Code.

 4. Each section in the textbook has an associated Lean file with examples and exercises.
-   You can find them in the folder `MIL`, organized by chapter.
+   You can find them in the folder `LftCM`, organized by chapter.
    We strongly recommend making a copy of that folder and experimenting and doing the exercises in that copy.
    This leaves the originals intact, and it also makes it easier to update the repository as it changes (see below).